ChainAgnostic/CAIPs/CAIPs/caip-x.md

 #### Why not a centralized registry?

-Using a centralized repository to manage wallet extension IDs creates potential security vulnerabilities and central points of failure.
+Using a centralized repository to manage wallet extension IDs creates potential security vulnerabilities, a central point of failure and a another layer of central authority to the wallet stack which we ought to avoid.
 By allowing wallets to directly announce their IDs to dApps, we eliminate reliance on a single source, enhancing security and adhering to blockchain's decentralization principles.
 This method minimizes risks such as data tampering and spoofing, ensuring safer and more reliable dApp interactions.
-It would also just introduce another layer of central authority to the stack which we ought to avoid.

 ### Specification